Smruttii24/Personal-Portfolio/README.md

 # Personal-Portfolio
 Welcome to my personal portfolio repository!
 This project showcases my skills and projects in web development using HTML, CSS, and JavaScript.
-Feel free to explore and get to kn
+Feel free to explore and get to know

 https://github.com/Smruttii24/Personal-Portfolio/assets/147795649/93c2da5f-c3af-47f3-a33c-8250b8b9b8e9